-This information will prepare you for being discharged from the hospital.
+This information will help you prepare to go home after being discharged from the gynecology service.

-- Have sounds in your stomach that let the doctors and nurses know that your bowels are working.
+- You have sounds in your stomach that let your doctors and nurses know that your bowels are working.
 You do not need to have a bowel movement or pass gas before you are discharged.

-- Are able to eat solid food.
-It may take several weeks for your appetite to be what it was before your surgery, but you must be able to eat some solid foods before you are discharged.
+- You are able to eat solid food.
+It may take several weeks for your appetite to be the same as it was before your surgery.
+However, you must be able to eat some solid foods before you leave the hospital.

-- Are able to manage your pain.
-You should expect to have discomfort after surgery, but you will get pain medication.
-It should make you comfortable enough to manage at home.
+- You are not in too much pain.
+You should expect to have some discomfort after surgery, but you will get pain medication.
+It should make you comfortable enough to recover at home.

-- Are able to walk.
-Some patients may need to see a physical therapist to help with their recovery.
+- You are able to get up and walk.
+Some people may need to see a physical therapist to help with their recovery.
 Others may need to go to a rehabilitation facility or nursing home setting.

-You will be given prescriptions, instructions on how to care for your incisions, and phone numbers where you can reach your doctor or nurse.
+You will get prescriptions, instructions on how to care for your incisions, and phone numbers where you can reach your doctor or nurse.
 Please keep these numbers in a safe place.